 Other times, it was downright terrible… Cue the time I had food poisoning from some bad airline curry (yeah, it smelled a little funky) only 3 hours in on our flight to Osaka.
 Did I mention I was next to the guy who was 12 beers in and puking every 8.3 minutes?
 (No, it wasn’t Logan.
 Yes, I did try to get the guy some water.
 No, he didn’t want it and kept drinking beer.
 A mystery I’ll never solve.)

 And can we all take a moment of silence for the time that I ordered TWO of what I thought was Yakitori but ended up being what can only be best explained as “cheese on a stick?”
 R.I.P.
 2400¥, sorry Logan.

 Exotic, strange, acceptable or not; we all live through a series of cultural customs and boundaries when it comes to the foods we eat.
-We’ve asked some of our fellow traveling friends to share some of the weirdest, craziest, yet at times, tempting foods that they have tried around the world.
+We’ve asked some of our fellow traveling friends to share some of the weirdest, craziest, most bizarre foods in the world.
 Here’s what they have served up for you!

 Location: Nishiki Market – Kyoto, Japan

 Street vendors are often known for their interesting local cuisine while walking through the Nishiki Market in Kyoto we couldn’t help but be intrigued.
 These Tako Tamago are quite literally a glazed tiny octopus with a cooked quail egg shoved in the head.
 Upon reluctantly biting in you are surrounded with a chewy yet slightly sweet and salty flavor.
 It was definitely worth the experience but we didn’t find ourselves pigging out on them.